 MX Switch Revisions

 There have been 3 major Cherry MX Black revisions.
-MX Blacks were first produced in the 1980s, and they have continued in production until the 1990s, when the materials and tooling were slightly altered.
+MX Blacks were first produced in the 1980s, and they have continued in production until the 1990s when the materials and tooling were slightly altered.
 These early switches are called “vintage blacks”, and are sought after for their smoothness.
-The change of materials was mainly to reduce manufacturing costs, but the alteration caused the “new” revision to suffer from scratchiness.
+The change in materials was mainly to reduce manufacturing costs, but the alteration caused the “new” revision to suffer from scratchiness.
 Called “pre-retooled” blacks, these are the least desirable variant.
 Finally, in 2016, Cherry once again updated their tooling, producing much smoother “retooled blacks”.
 Retooled blacks have stem, housing, spring, and contact leaf adjustments, making the smoothness comparable to vintage switches.